MarkPearlCoZa/Blog_General/_posts/2015-09-27-Interesting-Math-Algorithms-Notes.md

 <img class='img-thumbnail' src="{{ site.url }}/assets/images/Math_Exponent_Example.png">

-we say that a is the "base", b is the "exponent", and the whole thing is "a power of b" (in particular, "the bth power of a")
+we say that a is the "base", b is the "exponent", and the whole thing is "a power of b".

 #### Inversing Exponents ####